escottalexander/stablecoin-challenge/README.md

 *   **Demand Destruction:** High borrow rates make minting MyUSD expensive, reducing its supply and potential sell pressure.
 This is one lever.
 *   **Demand Creation:** Attractive savings rates make holding MyUSD (and thus buying it) desirable, increasing demand and buy pressure.
 This is the other crucial lever.
 *   **Dynamic Equilibrium:** The "correct" rates are not fixed; they depend on market conditions and sentiment.
-A stablecoin system constantly seeks equilibrium by adjusting these incentives.
+This stablecoin system constantly seeks equilibrium by adjusting these incentives.
 *   **Arbitrary Rates:** The rates are ultimately set by a controller (in our case, `RateController.sol`, which you can manipulate).
 Their effectiveness depends on the market's reaction.
+*   **Market Unpredictability:** We have only simulated two different types of market participants.
+Imagine what a real market would be like with thousands, maybe even millions, of participants.
+All constantly changing as new incentives to buy, sell or hold MyUSD emerge.
+Also think about how those market demands may change when in a bull market vs bear market.

 ### 🥅 Goals: